Willie Tolbert: Controversy

 Efforts to publicly question the legitimacy of Tolbert's conviction were subject to harsh reprisal.
 Shortly before his execution, John Henry McCray and Deling Booth, two journalists from Columbia, South Carolina, working independently, published news articles in their respective papers providing Tolbert's side of the story.
 The news stories were based on the account of the events Tolbert provided to his attorney and to Booth during separate interviews.
 According to Tolbert, the teenaged couple asked him to drive them around in order to help them find liquor to purchase.
-Tolbert said that, as they were driving around looking for a place to purchase the alcohol, Cassels, who was riding in the backseat with the young woman, asked Tolbert to pull the car over to the side of an isolated country road.
+Tolbert said that, as they were driving around looking for a place to purchase the alcohol, Cassels, who was riding in the backseat with the girl, asked Tolbert to pull the car over to the side of an isolated country road.
 Tolbert claimed he sat in the front of the car while the young couple had sexual intercourse in the backseat.
-When Cassels finished, he invited Tolbert to "have a relation" in the backseat with the young woman, and Tolbert accepted.
+When Cassels finished, he invited Tolbert to "have a relation" in the backseat with the girl, and Tolbert accepted.

 Prominent members of the white community in Greenwood were outraged by the publication of the articles.
-Greenwood County Solicitor Hugh Beasley, who was the father of the alleged victim in the Tolbert case, brought criminal libel charges against both Booth and McCray for printing Tolbert's version of the story, despite the fact that, in accordance with South Carolina law, neither journalist disclosed the alleged rape victim's name in the article.
-The case against Booth was dropped, while McCray, publisher of The Lighthouse and Informer, South Carolina's largest circulating African-American newspaper of that time, was eventually fined $3000 and later sentenced to a 3-month term on a chain gang in Newberry, South Carolina, for allegedly violating the terms of his probation when he travelled out of state for a speaking engagement.
+Greenwood County Solicitor Hugh Beasley, who was the father of the victim, brought criminal libel charges against both Booth and McCray for printing Tolbert's version of the story, despite the fact that, in accordance with South Carolina law, neither journalist disclosed the rape victim's name in the article.
+The case against Booth was dropped, while McCray, publisher of The Lighthouse and Informer, South Carolina's largest circulating African-American newspaper of that time, was eventually fined $3000 and sentenced to three years of probation.
+He later served a month on a chain gang in Newberry, South Carolina for violating the terms of his probation when he travelled out of state for a speaking engagement.